 What are the benefits for employers?

-For schools and organisations required to pay the Apprenticeship Levy from May 2017, it offers a return on that levy and supports organisations to meet the Government target of employing apprentices.
+For schools and organisations required to pay the Apprenticeship Levy, it offers a return on that levy and supports organisations to meet the Government target of employing apprentices

-In order to evidence the Apprenticeship Standards and become an outstanding Learning Mentor who has a positive impact on apprentice development and/or learner development, you will work towards a set of qualifications bespoke to your needs and the needs of your employer.
+In order to evidence the Apprenticeship Standards and become an outstanding Learning Mentor who has a positive impact on apprentice or learner development, you will work towards a set of qualifications bespoke to your needs and the needs of your employer.
 You will achieve:

 Depending on your role, your employer may also wish you to achieve:

 You will be assessed through review cycles that allow you to develop and maintain an effective portfolio of evidence.
 The portfolio allows you to show exemplar practice by demonstrating the knowledge, skills and behaviours of the apprenticeship standard.
-This will be through developmental observations of your competency and professional discussions that allow you to demonstrate comprehension, culminating in a showcase of work.
+This will be through developmental observations of your competency and professional discussions that allow you to demonstrate comprehension.
+The end-point assessment will consist of:

 You will have study time to work with your assessor one-to-one and will attend small group teaching workshops.
 These will support you to prepare for end-point assessment which is conducted by an independent end-point assessment centre.

 Learning time is organised on a flexible basis to accommodate your employer’s needs and your own needs, although you will normally be required to attend College to achieve the Functional Skills qualifications.